Carry0u/Interview/README.md

 Q: Why do you reveal your interview content?

 A: We believe by providing scenario that is relevance to Carryou's roadmap help candadiate get to know our culture better.
-The task is open-ended so don't be limit to certain solution, coordinate with Carryou interviewer to show your potential.
+The task is open-ended so don't be limited to certain solution, coordinate with Carryou interviewer to show your potential.

 <br />